-The following information is provided by Trimble and Associates as a resource to help injured workers understand the rules governing their on-the-job injury under Texas workers’ compensation.
+The following information is provided by Trimble & Grant, PLLC as a resource to help injured workers understand the rules governing their on-the-job injury under Texas workers’ compensation.

 This information is provided for general information only and does not constitute legal advice nor does it create any kind of attorney client relationship.
 The information based upon assumed hypothetical fact situations which may or may not apply to a specific situation.
 As the law is constantly evolving, one should consult with an attorney about any of these matters.